XC0ID/ML-Projects/README.md

-📱🔗 The Vicious Cycle: Decoding Social Media Addiction 🧠🚫
+# 📱🔗 The Vicious Cycle: Decoding Social Media Addiction 🧠🚫

+This project focuses on building and evaluating a machine learning model using Python.
+The workflow includes data preprocessing, feature engineering, model training, and performance evaluation.
 From infinite scrolls to data-driven goals.
 Unraveling the patterns of digital dependency among students.

-🧐 The Mission
+## 🧐 The Mission
 Social media is designed to keep us hooked, but what actually drives the addiction?
 Is it the hours spent?
 The sleep lost?
 Or the mental health toll?

 This project isn't just about code; it's an investigation.
 We are diving deep into student data to analyze the "Vicious Cycle of Social Media Addiction"—understanding the triggers, visualizing the conflicts, and building machine learning models to predict the addiction score.

+## 🚀 Features
+- Data cleaning and preprocessing
+- Feature selection and transformation
+- Model training using Scikit-learn
+- Model evaluation using performance metrics

 📂 The Evidence (Dataset)
 We are working with the Students Social Media Addiction.csv file.
 The key suspects (features) in our investigation include:

 ⏳ Avg Daily Usage Hours: The time sunk into the screen.
 🛌 Sleep Hours Per Night: The rest sacrificed for the scroll.
 🧠 Mental Health Score: The psychological impact.
 ⚔️ Conflicts Over Social Media: The real-world friction.
 📊 Addicted Score: The target variable we are trying to predict.

 🛠️ The Detective's Toolkit (Tech Stack)
 We are armed with the heavy hitters of the Python data science ecosystem:

-🐍 Python: The brain of the operation.

-🐼 Pandas & NumPy: For wrestling raw data into submission.

-🎨 Seaborn & Matplotlib: To visualize the invisible links (Heatmaps & Distributions).

-🤖 Scikit-Learn: The predictive powerhouse.

-⚙️ The Pipeline (Methodology)
+### ⚙️ The Pipeline (Methodology)
 1. 🧹 Data Cleaning & Preprocessing
 Raw data is messy.
 We convert object types to numerics and handle errors to ensure our models get a clean diet of data.